rodzy/neutral/.github/CONTRIBUTING.md

 The setup for this project requires:

-- yarn v.1.22.4 +
+-   yarn v.1.22.4 +:
+    -   Why yarn?
+This project uses yarn workspaces feature to handle a monorepo like style.
 -   `fork` and `clone` your forked repository.
 -   Create a new branch, example: `<Type>/<Description>` on your fork that so you can merge changes on this repo after:
     -   Type: The type for your contribution:
         -   Bug
         -   Feature
         -   Docs
         -   Translation
         -   etc...
     -   Description: The description for your contribution (Example: My-Cool-Contribution)

 ## Pull requests